DXHeroes/knowledge-base-content/practices/package_management.md

 **TL;DR**

 Archive and share your files with Package Manager.
-The archive file contains all the data and you do not have to do any manual installations.
+The archive file contains all the data, and you do not have to perform any manual installations.

-## What Is a Package Management
+## What Is a Package Management?

-Package Managers are tools for automating installing, upgrading, configuring, or removing programs in a consistent manner.
+Package Managers are tools for automating the installation, upgrading, configuring, or removing of programs in a consistent manner.
 A Package Manager creates archive files for your data that can be downloaded from a global registry into your local environment.
 It eliminates manual installations and updates.

+The archive file (package) contains the following metadata:
+  - Summary
+  - Software description
+  - List of files
+  - Version
+  - Authorship
+  - Targeted architecture
+  - File checksums
+  - Licensing
+  - Configuration files
-The archive file (package) contains metadata: summary, software description, list of files, version, authorship, targeted architecture, file checksums, licensing, configuration files, and a list of dependencies necessary for running the software.
-Package Manager ensures that the data is authentic by verifying their digital certificates (and checksums).
-It can also look up, download, install, and update existing software from a remote repository.
-It can group packages by functions.
-It automatically manages the dependencies to ensure that the package is installed with all the required functionalities.
+  - A list of dependencies necessary for running the software.

+Package Manager ensures that the data is authentic by verifying the digital certificates (and checksums).
+It can also identify, download, install, and update existing software from a remote repository.
+It can group packages by functions and automatically manages dependencies to ensure that the package is installed with all the required functionalities.

 ![Package Manager](/files/package_manager.png)
 [Package Manager](https://devopedia.org/package-manager)

 Package Managers are necessary for installing software on Linux.
-This is a different approach to Windows, where you download .exe files from a website and run it on your system.
-In the beginning, every new program had to be compiled, linked, and run.
-Unix started to use shared libraries but the dependencies still had to be maintained by developers.
-At the beginning of the 90s, a Package Manager was born so the developers did not have to run commands every time on every machine with the same configurations.
+This is a different approach to Windows, where you typically download .exe files from a website and run it on your system.
+In early computing, every new program had to be compiled, linked, and run.
+Unix started to use shared libraries but dependencies still had to be maintained by developers.
+At the beginning of the 90s, a Package Manager was born so that developers did not have to re-run the same commands every time on every machine with the same configurations.
 Instead, the Package Manager shipped the configurations to other computers.
 By mid-2010s, Package Managers made their way to Windows.

-Here are some examples of Package Managers:
+Examples of Package Managers:

 - [npm](https://en.wikipedia.org/wiki/Npm) and [Yarn](https://yarnpkg.com/lang/en/) for Javascript
 - [Bundler](https://bundler.io/) for Ruby